 It’s cold.
 It’s dark.
 It’s sad.
 Weeknight services in the middle of February only get so cheerful.

-So a year hasn’t gone by where at least one person has asked me privately, “Pastor, why do we have to be so depressing during lent?
+So a year hasn’t gone by where at least one person has asked me privately, “Pastor, why do we have to be so depressing during Lent?
 The hymns are so sad.”
-If we’re going to be honest, even strictly liturgically minded pastors seem to lean on the emotional side during lent.
+If we’re going to be honest, even strictly liturgically minded pastors seem to lean on the emotional side during Lent.
 We dim the lights.
 We make sure we’re extra descriptive about the blood and the suffering of the passion.
-We even start out the season by putting ashes on your forehead and telling you you’re going to die.
+We even start out the season by putting ashes on your forehead and telling you that you’re going to die.
 And yes, all the hymns are gloomy.
 It’s even worse when we’re all giving up things that we love and depriving ourselves of caffeine, chocolate, and beer.

 I understand the accusation.
 Lent is a somber season.
 But here’s the thing, nobody has ever been saved by being depressed.
 Nobody’s ever cried their way to heaven, and giving up coffee for 40 days won’t carry you to the resurrection.
 Lent isn’t about being sad, just honest.

 Lent is a call to be honest about what we try to ignore, or what we’ve just adjusted to and call normal.
 Lent is a confrontation with everything we’d rather avoid.
 Lent dares to wrestle with a God who would allow us to live in such a dark, broken world.
 Lent makes us look at that last great enemy we’d rather not make eye contact with.
 Death.
 Lent speaks bluntly about everything we try to excuse, and everything we’ve grown numb to.
 Sin.
 This season makes the church more than just a chance to escape for an hour a week.
 It drags in everything you’re running from and talks about it.